-Since July 21, 2009 (the start of the Plan I common units repurchase program) to November 30, 2013 (the current Plan III common units repurchase program in effect) the Partnership has repurchased and retired 18.3 million common units at an aggregate purchase price of \$82.9 million or an average price of \$4.53 per unit.
+From July 21, 2009 (the start of the Plan I Common Units repurchase program) to November 30, 2014 (the current Plan III Common Units repurchase program in effect) the Partnership has repurchased and retired 18.5 million Common Units at an aggregate purchase price of \$83.9 million or an average price of \$4.54 per unit.

-In fiscal 2010, the Partnership concluded its Plan I common units repurchase program and retired all 7.5 million common units authorized for repurchase at an average price paid of \$4.04 per unit.
+In fiscal 2010, the Partnership concluded its Plan I Common Units repurchase program and retired all 7.5 million Common Units authorized for repurchase at an average price paid of \$4.04 per unit.

-In fiscal 2012, the Partnership concluded its Plan II common units repurchase program and retired all 7.25 million common units authorized for repurchase at an average price paid of \$4.94 per unit.
+In fiscal 2012, the Partnership concluded its Plan II Common Units repurchase program and retired all 7.25 million Common Units authorized for repurchase at an average price paid of \$4.94 per unit.

-In July 2012, the Board authorized the repurchase of up to 3.0 million of the Partnership's common units ("Plan III").
-In July 2013, the Board authorized an additional 1.9 million common units to be repurchased under its Plan III common unit repurchase plan.
-The authorized common unit repurchases may be made from time-to-time in the open market, in privately negotiated transactions or in such other manner deemed appropriate by management.
+In July 2012, the Board of Directors (the "Board") of the general partner of the Partnership authorized the repurchase of up to 3.0 million of the Partnership's Common Units ("Plan III").
+In July 2013, the Board authorized the repurchase of an additional 1.9 million Common Units under Plan III.
+The authorized Common Unit repurchases may be made from time-to-time in the open market, in privately negotiated transactions or in such other manner deemed appropriate by management.
 There is no guarantee of the exact number of units that will be purchased under the program and the Partnership may discontinue purchases at any time.
 The program does not have a time limit.
-In June 2013, the Board authorized the repurchase of 1.15 million additional common units in a private transaction.
+The Board may also approve additional purchases of units from time to time in private transactions.
 The Partnership's repurchase activities take into account SEC safe harbor rules and guidance for issuer repurchases.
-All of the common units purchased in the repurchase program will be retired.
+All of the Common Units purchased in the repurchase program will be retired.